 Uganda shares its borders with South Sudan in the North, Kenya to the East, and the Democratic Republic of Congo to the west, Tanzania to the South and Rwanda to the south-west.
-The geography of Uganda is characterized by mountains.
+The geography is characterized by mountains.
 Plateaus, volcanic hills, swamps, Lakes and rivers, waterfalls and the Albertine Rift Valley.
-The highest point in Uganda is the Margherita peak on Mount Stanley (Rwenzori Mountains) extending for over 16,768 feet above sea level while the lowest point is the Albert Nile bordering South Sudan.
+The highest point in the country is the Margherita peak on Mount Stanley (Rwenzori Mountains) extending for over 16,768 feet above sea level while the lowest point is the Albert Nile bordering South Sudan.
 Here are facts about Uganda.

 English is the official language of Uganda.
 Swahili is also commonly used with other languages including Luganda, Lunyakole, Lusoga and among others.